Discover how we’re investing £1.2bn to improve local communities across the country.

 Kelly and Mark

 Kelly and Mark are part of the residents’ steering group involved with the regeneration of the Barne Barton estate in Plymouth.
-This will transform Barne Barton from a 1960s estate to a modern mixed-tenure community, with high-quality, modern homes.
+The regeneration will transform Barne Barton from a 1960s estate to a modern mixed-tenure community, with high-quality, modern homes.

-They got involved in the project after worrying about the impact it would have on their family.
+They got involved in the project after worrying about the impact it may have on their family.

 “We got to know and trust the local staff and understand they would share with us everything they could.
 The steering group is something we enjoy.
 Clarion made us believe we’re an important part of the process and our opinion does count.

 “We would definitely encourage others to get involved with regeneration.
 Residents can and do help make communities great again.”